What Is The Purpose Of A Plea Bargain?

 Criminal Defense for California Crimes

-The best course of action is to hire an attorney early if you know you are being investigated or charges will be filed.
+The best course of action is to hire an attorney early if you know you are being investigated or charges will be filed against you.

 By securing legal representation early, you can potentially influence the direction of your case and increase your chances of a favorable outcome.
 Your attorney will be able to take certain actions during the investigation and decision-making process that you would not be able to do if preparing to defend yourself.

-It would be best if you had an attorney right away to get the best results.
-Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
+It would be best to have an attorney right away to achieve the best results.
+Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County, at 16000 Ventura Blvd, #1208, Encino, CA 91436.

-We serve people in all Southern California courts, including LA County, Orange County, Ventura County, Hollywood, Riverside, and San Bernardino.
-Call (213) 542-0979 for a free case evaluation.
+We serve individuals in all Southern California courts, including Los Angeles County, Orange County, Ventura County, Riverside, San Bernardino, and Hollywood—call (213) 542-0979 for a free case evaluation.